The Key to Preaching in a "Volatile, Uncertain, Complex, Ambiguous" World

 Hope will be the key message.

-Hope will cast the vision and lead to a currently unimaginable Promised Land characterized by a "new normal":
+Hope will cast the vision for a currently unimaginable Promised Land characterized by a "new normal":

-Hope offers a new shalom for all without exception.
+Hope offers a new shalom for all without exception

 This is the Gospel message, after all.